John Tavares: Playing style

 Tavares has been praised by his coaches for his ability to anticipate the play since he joined the OHL.
 A lack of speed had been the most common criticism of Tavares' play, something he spent his junior career attempting to improve.
 Tavares' skating speed is something he greatly improved since turning professional.

 The media hype he has encountered has led Tavares to remain guarded when speaking to the media, while his teammates and family attempt to shield him from the spotlight where they can.
 However, Tavares is regarded as a natural leader on the ice, and a player who puts his team first.
 The Oshawa Generals named Tavares their team captain in 2008, while he also served as the alternate captain with the Canadian junior team in 2009.

+Personal life

+Tavares has three children with his wife Aryne.
+After the birth of his oldest he began writing his children's names on his stick before every game.